awsdocs/amazon-chime-user-guide/doc_source/delegates.md

 ## Schedule Meetings as a Delegate using the Outlook Add\-In<a name="delegate-outlook"></a>

 When scheduling meetings with the Outlook add\-in, you receive a prompt to select who you are scheduling the meeting for\.
-For more information, see [Schedule Meetings with the Outlook Add\-In](chime-scheduling-outlook.md)\.
+For more information, see [Schedule Meetings with the Add\-In for Outlook](chime-scheduling-outlook.md)\.